stretchr/gorc/README.md

 To install gort, use `go get`:

     go get github.com/stretchrcom/gort

-This will place gort in $GOPATH/src/gort.
-Navigate to this directory, and run:

-	go install

 `go install` should install gort to $GOPATH/bin.

-Complete!
-You are now ready to use gort!
+In some cases, go will not use $GOPATH, and instead attempts to install to $GOBIN.
+If this happens, you can grant it permission to do so, or simply build and copy gort manually.

 Usage